FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Translation_table_concepts.md

 - Mainframes - A JCL is provided to help with creating both local and remote tables.
 Refer to the CFTXLATE member in the installation library.

-- UNIX/Windows - Use the Axway delivered <a href="" class="MCTextPopup popup popupHead">xvi utility</a> located in the `home/bin` folder.
+- UNIX/Windows - Use the Axway delivered <a href="" class="MCTextPopup popup popupHead">xvi utility Use this utility to update a conversion table.</a>
+    located in the home/bin folder.

     xvi syntax